Hope of Israel Ministries (Ecclesia of YEHOVAH):

 "And this water symbolizes baptism that now saves you also -- not the removal of dirt from the body but the pledge of a good conscience toward God.
 It saves you by the resurrection of Jesus Christ" (I Peter 3:21, NIV).

 Notice "the pledge of a good conscience toward God."
-Therefore, while full body immersion (baptism) need ONLY OCCUR ONCE as an initiatory rite into the faith, FOOT BAPTISM IS A RITE THAT MUST BE PRACTICED REPEATEDLY!
+Therefore, while full body washing (baptism) need ONLY OCCUR ONCE as an initiatory rite into the faith, FOOT BAPTISM IS A RITE THAT MUST BE PRACTICED REPEATEDLY!
 That is WHY Yeshua introduced it during his last meal with his disciples.
 Since this bread and the wine ceremony (the Kiddush) -- was intended to be practiced regularly, SO TOO WAS FOOT-WASHING!!

 The Brazen Laver